 Public transport in Dubai includes buses, metro (fully automatic and charged by solar panels!) or taxis.

-✓ Taxis in Dubai are expensive: pick-up charge is $1.50, the distance charge is $0.50 for half a mile.
-The minimum price for the ride is fixed – $3.50
+✓ Taxis in Dubai are expensive: pick-up charge is 5 AED ($1.36), the distance charge is 2,2 AED ($0.6) for half a mile.
+The minimum price for the ride is fixed – 12 AED ($3.3).
+Airport taxis start at AED 25.
+One small Dubai trick from our experience: hailing a taxi on the street is often cheaper than starting the ride from a mall or ordering one through an app.

 Car Rental in Dubai

-Car rentals in Dubai are very convenient.
-Prices start from $30 per day.
-You can check the service RentalCars.
-Always rent a car with insurance, if you don’t want to ruin your vacation because of a potential silly accident!
-Prices for gas are similar to the USA prices (around 13 AED/gallon) starting from 10 AED for a gallon.
+A few practical notes from our experience: bring an International Driving Permit, make sure your hotel has parking, use Waze rather than Google Maps, and don’t plan on driving everywhere in Dubai Marina — traffic and parking there can easily make a taxi the saner choice.
+And always rent a car with insurance, if you don’t want to ruin your vacation because of a potential silly accident!
+Prices for gas are similar to the USA prices (around 12 AED/gallon) starting from 10 AED for a gallon or 2,5 AED/liter.

 Shopping in Dubai